Desloratadine/ pseudoephedrine sustained-release tablets

 - you are allergic to any ingredient in desloratadine/pseudoephedrine sustained-release tablets or to similar medicines (eg, loratadine)

-- you have narrow-angle glaucoma, severe high blood pressure, a rapid heartbeat, severe heart problems, severe heart/blood vessel disease (coronary artery disease), or severe difficulty urinating
+- you have narrow-angle glaucoma, severe high blood pressure, severe heart disease (eg, coronary artery disease), or difficulty urinating

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with desloratadine/pseudoephedrine sustained-release tablets.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances